Dining Plates and Their Uses

-Knowing the different types and functions of this tableware and ceramics is essential to every diner.
+Knowing this tableware and ceramics’ different types and functions is essential to every diner.

-Check out several types of dishes or tableware sets that are commonly used to serve food on formal occasions such as in restaurants.
+Check out several dishes or tableware sets commonly used to serve food on formal occasions such as in restaurants.

 We will also review their other names and functions in this article.

-The dinner plate has been the most used item in every meal, as it is the type of plate that is used for main courses.
+The dinner plate has been the most used item in every meal, as it is the type of plate used for main courses.

 This plate typically is 11 to 12 inches in diameter.
 It usually comes out after the salad bowl.
-A lot of people use this type of plate for both lunch and dinner dishes.
+Many people use this type of plate for both lunch and dinner dishes.

 To prepare the main course, one sets the dinner plates on the table, usually in the front of the diner.
 The server will carry the dinner plates and side dishes to the table.